Home To Home Direct Adoption

 How much does it cost?

 Home To Home is free to use for both owners and adopters, and no money should ever exchange hands.
 If you are offered money or asked to pay fees for any adoption or related activity, please contact us immediately.
-All rehoming submissions are reviewed by our shelter staff before being posted on the Home To Home site.
-This prevents any misuse of the program by anyone that may be breeding pets for profit.
+We review all profiles before they are posted on the Home To Home site to prevent any misuse of the program by anyone that may be breeding pets for profit.

 How can I adopt a pet through Home To Home?

-If you need some tips on what to consider and discuss with a pet owner, you’ll find some sample questions to start your conversation on the Home To Home national website.
+If you need some tips on what to discuss with a pet owner, you’ll have access to some sample adoption questions and other helpful resources in your Home To Home Profile.
+See our Tips & Tools section below for more information.

 How can I rehome my pet through Home To Home?